 - Keep skin wet the entire time and rinse your razor regularly.
 You’ll want to learn how to clean a safety razor properly at the end of your shave.

 What about how to store a shaving soap bar?

 For a longer life, don’t store it wet or leave it covered with hair or other residues.

-After you’ve removed any particles or hair, dry the bar before returning it to its container.
-Otherwise, it gets mushy.
+After you’ve removed any particles or hair, dry the bar before returning it to its container to prevent it from getting mushy.

 - Non-toxic: This is especially important because chemicals usually found in shaving creams don’t dissolve and can contaminate waterways and harm ecosystems.
 Instead, we want natural skin care ingredients like organic shea butter, aloe vera, and coconut milk.

 In fact, it’s small changes like this (and these other 50 zero waste tips) that can have a significant impact.

-The situation with our quickly warming planet may be getting hairy, but together we can cool it off.
-So if you know anyone still stuck on the shaving cream or (gasp!) disposable razors, share this article with them.
+If you know anyone still stuck on shaving gel, aerosol shaving foam, or (gasp!) disposable razors, share this article with them.